PEA: benefits, dosage, contraindications

 Vision

-PEA is naturally found in eye tissues.
-PEA's anti-inflammatory effects are thought to play a role in protecting eye tissues, such as the retina.
-This could be useful in cases of diabetic retinopathy, glaucoma, and other diseases.
-PEA's anti-inflammatory effects likely protect the retina against oxidative stress and inflammatory cytokines.
+PEA is found naturally in ocular tissues.
+The anti-inflammatory effects of PEA are thought to play a role in protecting ocular tissues such as the retina.
+This could be useful in diabetic retinopathy, glaucoma, and other diseases.
+The anti-inflammatory effects of PEA likely protect the retina against oxidative stress and inflammatory cytokines.
+In animal models with high glucose levels, PEA may protect against toxicity associated with advanced glycation end products, thereby reducing activation of retinal glial cells and others.
+In human research, the possible benefits of PEA may be related to improved peripheral endothelial function, measured by flow-mediated dilation.

 Usages associés